Arcadier/Marketplace-Populator/README.md

  * If any part of your input contains commas(","), put quotation marks around the entire input
    * Example: "This is my description, that contains, a lot, of commas,,,"
  * Users created will have initializing passwords identical to their respective Username/Email

+ [2 - input]

+ After uploading the file, click on Upload Users to complete the generation.
+Please take note of the following errors that may result in a miscreation or an incorrect update:
+  * The Username/Email already exists
+  * Invalid Phone Number
+      * Will NOT create User
+  * Invalid Postal Code
+      * Will NOT create User
+  * Invalid Country Code
+      * Will NOT create User
+  * Invalid Delivery Method
+    * Will create User but not Shipping Method
+  * Invalid Currency Code
+    * Will create User but not Shipping Method
+  * Invalid Price
+    * Will create User but not Shipping Method
+  * Invalid Combined Price
+    * Will create User but not Shipping Method

 -----------------------------------------------------------------------------------------------------------------------------